 The Logitech G512 gaming keyboard is a fully fledged mechanical affair.
 That aluminum-magnesium alloy construction means it's built to last the violent button bashing that a gaming session will deal out.
-Since it will be getting a lot of use, across many students and years, it's a great choice for those who want to invest in something that will last.
+Since it will be getting a lot of use, across many students and years, it's a great choice for those who want to invest in something durable.

 On top of that, this is built for gaming with multicolored backlit keys that have three mechanical settings, including clicky and tactile feedback.
 It also has a USB pass-through, allowing you to run the mouse through this – meaning students can bring their own and easily plug in if needed.
 It also makes for easy charging for a device such as a smartphone – a very welcoming feature for students.

 Razer Abyssus Essential Gaming Mouse